indico/mereswine/README.md

 To specify the time interval between each periodic crawl, you should modify the `CELERYBEAT_SCHEDULE` field.

+### Authentication

+Cephalopod uses [Flask-Multipass](https://flask-multipass.readthedocs.io) to provide different authentication systems, for now it is posisble to log in using your GitHub account.
+Keep in mind that Flask-Multipass should be configured in `settings.cfg` as mentioned in its documentation and as you can see in the settings example file.
+In addition you should specify the email addresses of the GitHub users that should have access to Cephalopod in `USER_WHITELIST` in order to prevent the access of every GitHub user.

 ## API implementation

 To allow your application, and therefore each instance running it, to communicate with Cephalopod you have to use the three APIs available: